BIPV-vs-BAPV

 building-applied photovoltaics

-BIPV/BAPV is a decision that is based on your project objectives, budget, schedule and design vision.
-The two systems embrace clean energy and minimize environmental impact.
+BIPV or BAPV is a decision that should be made on your project objectives, budget, schedule and design vision.
+The two systems embrace clean energy and promote a positive environmental impact.

 It is important to understand the distinction between building-applied photovoltaics and building-integrated photovoltaics to ensure you choose the appropriate solution.